laurencepeter/laurencepeter/README.md

 - Consulted Networking Infrastrcuture for Public Health Office.
 - Consulted and advised best use case of where to run network drops, fixed issues with faulty keystone jacks, tracked down bad or disconnected lines, re-terminated cables when needed, and made sure everything was working correctly through thorough testing.
 - Side Projects (Dog Registration, LocalAppTT).
-- Electronic Reporting Framework Virtual Machine Application Server configuration.
+- Configured Virtual Machines to host the server for the Electronic Reporting Framework (ERF) and Operational Reporting Framework (ORF) Application .

 ### Em Co Technologies